 “This book is valuable resource for people, like me, who are involved in building and strengthening evaluation capacity in the humanitarian sector.
 It balances the personal experience of the authors with up-to-date academic knowledge, communicated in an easy and humorous way that makes reading this book serious fun.” – Dr. Mzia Turashvili, Director of the Evaluation Unit, Médecins Sans Frontières, Vienna

 M&E Training: A Systematic Approach was published in 2016 to wide acclaim.
 Coauthored by Scott Chaplowe and Brad Cousins, this comprehensive 439-page book bridges theoretical concepts with practical, hands-on guidance for successful M&E training.
 The authors draw upon their combined 50+ years of practical experience and scholarly research on M&E training, adult education, participatory evaluation and evaluation capacity development in a variety of international contexts.

 The book is organized into three parts which progressively build upon each other.
 Illustrative examples, practical checklists, feature boxes, diagrams, and other visual aids like cartoons, provide clear and accessible guidance that can be tailored to different M&E training needs and contexts – whether training is for beginners or experienced learners, organizations or the general public, or for one-day or long-term training programs.

 Readers can easily navigate contents according to their level of understanding, interests and needs.
-To assist with this, we begin each chapter with a brief a summary of learning objectives, end with a summary of key learning points, and we also include a list of hand-picked resources for further learning on chapter topics, (most freely available online).
+To assist with this, each chapter begins with a brief a summary of learning objectives, ends with a summary of key learning points, and includes a list of resources for further learning on chapter topics, (most freely available online).

 Chapter 1 – M&E Training that Makes a Difference